10. HOW SPIKE BELT DEPLOYS

 D. When the loop is twisted back, it catches the cord and allows you to pull the system in place or retrieve the system from traffic.

-The Cord Reel requires you open the crank with your other hand to allow the cord to release.
+A. The Cord Reel requires you open the crank with your other hand to allow the cord to release.

-B. Spike belt crank is used to wind up the slack when your finished with its use.
+C. Spike belt crank is used to wind up the slack when your finished with its use.

-A. With the Strip in your hand, posture your body in a low stance, by spreading your legs by stepping one leg back and practice with a swinging motion, and letting go.
+A. With the Strip in your hand, posture your body in a low stance, by spreading your legs by stepping one leg back and practice with a swinging motion and letting go.

 B. Your stance is not important.